nikitalobanov12/stochi/BACKLOG.md

   - E.g., "I know about caffeine + L-theanine, don't warn me"
   - Different from dismissing - this is a permanent "I accept this interaction"

-- [ ] Better indicators
-  - currently when you perform a navigation action that uses the router, theres a 500 ms delay that is noticeably slow but also amplified by the fact that theres no visual indicators that the action is going through
-  - we need to add a loading indicator rigth where the user clicked that shows that the action is processing, this speeds up the perceived speed of how things happen

 - [ ] **Smart notification timing**
   - Push notification when optimal window opens for a supplement
   - "Time to take your evening magnesium" based on supplement's `optimalTimeOfDay`